opentofu/opentofu/CONTRIBUTING.md

 Signed-off-by: Random Developer <random@developer.example.org>
 ```
-Git has a built-in parameter to append this automatically
+Git has a built-in flag to append this line automatically:
 ```
 ~> git commit -s -m 'This is my commit message'
 ```